salif/goyo-mod/content/get_started/creating_landing/index.md

 # Final Call to Action Section
 # A final prompt for users before the footer.
+# You can also add an image field to show an image above the CTA text.
 [extra.final_cta_section]
 title = "Ready to Get Started?" description = "Begin your journey with Goyo today and create beautiful documentation with ease." button = { text = "Start Now", url = "/get-started/installation/" }
+image = "/images/contribute.png" # (Optional) Image above the CTA section
 +++
 ```